-What happens in Arlington Ridge when the lease is over?
+What happens in Arlington Ridge when the lease ends?

 At the end of the lease term in Arlington Ridge, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the property owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.
+The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.

 - Month-to-month --- This will include a large rent increase.